tveshas/tveshass/content/blog/Can Quantum Computers Quench AIs thirst/index.md

 ## A Partial Solution, Not a Silver Bullet

 AI consumed up to 764 billion liters of water in 2025, enough to supply Delhi for two weeks or quench the thirst of 700 million people for a year.
 This isn't sustainable, especially as AI adoption accelerates.
+AI's benefits are undeniable, it's accelerating scientific research, improving healthcare accessibility, and helping tackle climate change.
+But we need to deliver these benefits more sustainably.

 Quantum computing offers genuine hope, but tempered hope.
 For specific tasks like database search and optimization, quantum algorithms can reduce operations by 100 to 1000x.
 Fewer operations mean less heat, less cooling, and less evaporated water.
 The physics is sound.